7. Saving Plotly Figures#

 Verify that the library

-is present in your virtual environment.
+kaleidois present in your virtual environment.
 From the terminal, yo can do this by using the command

 pip show kaleido

 If you are working in Jupyter, then you can use the following to show the version.
-You will see an error if kaleido
+You will see an error if kaleido is not install.

 Note: If you are working on Jupyter, remember to restart your Kernel after installing a new package.